Apprenticeships

 What do New Zealand Apprenticeships involve?

-With New Zealand Apprenticeships you learn trades, including building, engineering, hairdressing, barbering or beauty, agriculture or horticulture, tourism, sports and fitness.
+With New Zealand Apprenticeships you learn skills relating to an occupation, such as building, engineering, hairdressing, barbering or beauty, agriculture or horticulture, tourism, sports and fitness.

 As an apprentice, you: